Share

 “I think there are more questions than answers,” he said.
 “It’s a goal — and no one quite knows how to get there.
 The only thing that’s predictable is that we’re in trouble.”

-That sense of urgency echoes what many in the industry have been saying for years.
-The Sustainable Insurance Strategy, introduced by Insurance Commissioner Ricardo Lara, is designed to bring insurers back to California by modernizing rate-setting rules, introducing catastrophe models, and requiring companies to write policies in high-risk areas.
+That sense of urgency mirrors what industry leaders have been warning for years.
+The Sustainable Insurance Strategy, introduced by Insurance Commissioner Ricardo Lara, is intended to bring insurers back to California by modernizing rate-setting rules, introducing catastrophe modeling, and requiring companies to write policies in high-risk and underserved areas.

-But as Lackey pointed out, the plan remains more aspiration than roadmap.
+But as Lackey noted, the strategy still resembles an aspiration more than a detailed roadmap.

 “We’ve kind of been procrastinating,” he said.
 “And the longer we wait, the harder it gets.”